The Renters Rights Act 2025

 • Landlord or family moving back in

-These grounds are being clarified and strengthened to ensure legitimate possession remains possible.
+These grounds have been clarified and strengthened to ensure legitimate possession remains possible.

-Fixed-term assured shorthold tenancies will be replaced by a single system of rolling periodic tenancies.
+Fixed-term assured shorthold tenancies have been replaced by a single system of rolling periodic tenancies, known as Assured Periodic Tenancies.

 This means: